Documents required to obtain ETIAS for Malaysian citizens

-- A Malaysian (or other ETIAS approved country) passport with a minimum of three months validity remaining from the date of arrival.
+- A valid Malaysian (or other ETIAS approved country) passport

-- A valid credit or debit card in order to pay the ETIAS application fee.
+- A credit or debit card in order to pay the ETIAS application fee

-It is critical that when applying for the ETIAS that all of the information entered is accurate.
-If there is an error of any kind, the authorities could have cause to deny or delay the visa waiver.
+It is essential that all of the information provided when completing the ETIAS application is correct.
+If there is an error of any kind, the authorities could have cause to deny or delay the request.

 - Personal information such as their full name as it is seen on their passport, their date of birth, their place of birth, and their gender.

-- Passport information as it is seen in their passport.
-This will include the passport number, the country of issue, the date of issue, and the date of expiration.
+- Passport information including the passport number, the country of issue, the date of issue, and the expiry date.

 - Intended itinerary including where they intend to enter the Schengen Area and any the countries they are planning on visiting.

-Additionally, travelers should be prepared to provide information regarding their history of health and their criminal record.
+Additionally, travellers should be prepared to provide information regarding their health background and criminal record, if applicable.

-In the event of a denied application, applicants will receive an email explaining why they were rejected.
-They will then have the option of appealing the decision, which they will make directly to the appeals board of the country they listed as their intended port of entry.
+In the event of a denied application, an email is sent explaining why the individual was rejected.
+The applicant will then have the option to appeal the decision, which they will make directly to the appeals board of the country they listed as their intended port of entry.
 Example: If their itinerary noted that they were flying into Paris, they would issue their appeal to France.

-In November 2016, the European Commission responded to the sharp increase in terrorist activity by voting to implement the ETIAS program.
-Authorities believe that the waiver system will be an efficient and secure way to screen travelers without adding an additional burden to their pre-trip routine.
-Although there are some countries that currently do not have to apply for any type of pre-trip clearance, the ETIAS was designed to be hassle-free and still avoids the necessity of travelers visiting an embassy or consulate in their home country.
+In November 2016, the European Commission responded to an increase in terrorist activity by voting to implement the ETIAS programme.
+Authorities believe that the waiver system will be an efficient and secure way to screen travellers without adding an additional burden to their pre-trip routine.
+ETIAS was designed to be hassle-free, protecting visa-free privileges of Malaysian citizens whilst boosting cross-border security.